oneapi-src/oneDAL/docs/source/api/algorithms/ensembles/decision-forest.rst

 ~~~~~~~~~~~~~

 splitter_mode::best
-   Best splitter will be used while building trees.
+   Best splitting strategy chooses best treshold for each feature while building trees
+   in terms of impurity among all histogram bins and feature subset.

 splitter_mode::random
-   Random spliiter will be used while building trees.
+   Random splitting strategy chooses random treshold for each while building trees
+   and selects best feature in terms of impurity among all historgram bins and feature subset.

 Descriptor
 ++++++++++